Step-by-step setup guide

 Send your inventory to the warehouse

 - Labeling your products properly is critical to ensure a proper receiving.
-This is important if you are sending us 3 items or 30,000!

 - Did you give us a realistic date for when your products should arrive?